nicolerivera1/colombian-teleconnections/README.md

     bash loop_inf_transf_calculation.sh
     ```

 4. Build your adjacency matrices.
-Once you have the information tranference files, run
+Once you have the information transference files, run

     ```bash
     python build_adjacency_matrix.py
     ```

-specifying your own threshold and paths.
+specifying your threshold and paths.

-5. Calculate the networks properties by runing the example codes at the network_analysis folder.
+5. Calculate the network properties by running the example codes in the network_analysis folder.

 ## Citation

-According to the MIT license, if you use any part of this code, please cite as
+According to the MIT license, if you use any part of this code, please cite it as:

 Rivera-Parra, N. (2024).
 Colombian teleconnections repository [Source code].
 GitHub Repository. https://github.com/nicolerivera1/colombian-teleconnections